Keeping Leading Zeros on Your Import and Export Files

 Excel shows a preview of the .csv file you select.
 Ensure that the Delimiter option on the top of the window is set to 'Comma'.
 Next, click 'Load'.

 Once your data is imported into Excel, it will display as a table.
-You can change this if you'd like by deselecting the 'Banded Rows' and 'Filter Button' checkboxes located under the 'Table Design' tab.
-Doing so will display your data normally.
-Using this method ensures Excel keeps leading zeros.
+You can change this if you'd like by deselecting the 'Banded Rows' and 'Filter Button' checkboxes located under the 'Table Design' tab; this will display your data normally.
+And using this method ensures Excel keeps leading zeros.

 Manually Inputting Data